LuceleneL/Package-conlluFile/README.md

 # Package conlluFile
-This repository has a Python 3 package to handle a CoNNL-U file (`.conllu`) in a data structure (base).
+This repository has a Python 3 package to handle a CoNNL-U file (`.conllu`) into a data structure (base) to acesss, edit, and printing the encoded information.

 # Contents
 The files in this repository are: